pelya/xserver-xsdl/miext/rootless/README.txt

  *  is started again.
  *
  *  wid         Frame id
  *  flush       Flush drawing updates for this frame to the screen.
-This
- *              will always be FALSE if ROOTLESS_TRACK_DAMAGE is set.
  */
 typedef void (*RootlessStopDrawingProc)
     (RootlessFrameID wid, Bool flush);